Washington & Jefferson College logo

 Key Highlights

-• Competes in NCAA Division III athletics.
+• Competes in NCAA Division III athletics, fostering a strong spirit of sportsmanship across numerous programs.

 Timeline